The 52nd Foot at Waterloo – Watch The Archived Lecture Now

 Lockdown Lectures: The 52nd Foot at Waterloo

-As the Battle of Waterloo reached its momentous climax, Napoleon s Imperial Guard marched towards the Duke of Wellington s thinning red line.
+As the Battle of Waterloo reached its momentous climax, Napoleon's Imperial Guard marched towards the Duke of Wellington s thinning red line.
 The Imperial Guard had never tasted defeat and nothing, it seemed, could stop it smashing through the British ranks.
-But when the Imperial Guard was sent reeling back in disorder, the credit for defeating them would go to the 1st Foot Guards - then renamed the Grenadier Guards in hounour of their actions.
+But when the Imperial Guard was sent reeling back in disorder, the credit for defeating them would go to the 1st Foot Guards - then renamed the Grenadier Guards in honour of their actions.

 However, the 52nd Foot also contributed to the defeat of the Imperial Guard yet received no comparable recognition.
 The controversy of which corps deserved the credit for defeating the Imperial Guard has continued for decades, even centuries, a contentious subject over which much ink has been spilled.